 First of all, you need to take care of site backups.
 In its core, backing up is a simple thing.
 It’s about preserving a copy of your website somewhere else other than your standard server.
-You can get such functionality with a plugin like WordPress Backup to Dropbox.
-It will create a backup copy and store it in your Dropbox account.
-You can then take this backup and use it however you wish.
+You can get such functionality with a plugin like UpdraftPlus.
+It will create a backup copy and you have the options to store it in your Dropbox, Google Drive, email, etc. You can then take this backup and use it however you wish.
 Or you can go for a more high-end solution and get yourself a VaultPress account.

-Another thing worth doing is checking out CloudFlare.
+Another service worth checking out is CloudFlare.
 CloudFlare creates multiple copies of your website and distributes them across a network of servers.
 You get a load of benefits because of this, and some additional site security is just one of them.
 (CloudFlare is free, by the way.)

 Having taken care of site backups and having a tool like CloudFlare in your arsenal will allow you to keep your site online for a little longer (should it fail) and also enable you to restore it on a new web host quicker, in case of a major hosting fail.

 Although I know that plugins are just as much part of the problem as they are part of the solution (there are often a lot of security flaws in outdated or low quality plugins), having some high-quality security plugins can only pay off.